LiteObject/nlp-beginner-guide/nlp-technical-guide.md

 ### 3. Named Entity Recognition (NER)
 This finds and classifies important information in text like names, places, dates, and organizations.

+> **Note:** We introduced this concept in our [beginner guide](./README.md#5-named-entity-recognition-ner--finding-names-of-people-places-dates-etc).
+Here we'll dive deeper into implementation details.

 **Example:**
 - "Apple Inc. was founded by Steve Jobs in California in 1976"
 - Apple Inc. (Organization), Steve Jobs (Person), California (Location), 1976 (Date)

 ### 4. Sentiment Analysis
 This determines the emotional tone of text - is it positive, negative, or neutral?

+> **Note:** We explained this concept with simple examples in our [beginner guide](./README.md#6-sentiment-analysis--figuring-out-if-something-is-positive-negative-or-neutral).
+Here we'll explore technical approaches.

 **Examples:**
 - "I love this movie!" → Positive